Today: something cubish. Bear with me on this one.

 3D: A cube has eight corners (000,001,010,011,100,101,110,111).
 Looked at in a certain way, it's a map of the eight possible states of a three-bit computer.
 You could use this computer to store the result of three coin tosses, or perhaps a letter from a to h.
 At any one time, your computer would inhabit one corner of the cube.
 The cube is its little world of potential: if you give it a different letter to store, or a different set of coin toss results, it moves to a different corner of its world.

-4D: A 'hypercube', has 16 corners.
-(If you're curious about cubes in four dimensions, there's a lovely explanation here - scroll down to 'Analogies to Lower Dimensions' and enjoy.)
+here - scroll down to 'Analogies to Lower Dimensions' and enjoy.)
 A computer living here would have four bits - a semibyte.

 The laptop I'm typing into has a modest 80GB of storage, which is about 687 billion bits.
 It lives in a 687 billion-dimensional cube, flitting from corner to corner like a fly in a box.
 Every stroke of the key sends it to another corner.
 Even when I stop, it flits through dimensions I'm not aware of.
 I can hear it.
 Flitting.